tcpiplab/Literary-style-imitation-using-Markov-chains-and-the-ChatGPT-4-API/README.md

   -temp TEMPERATURE, --temperature TEMPERATURE
                         Specify the AI temperature (creativity).
 Float between 0 and 2.0.
   --sentiment           Perform sentiment analysis on input data.
+  -nc, --no-chat-gpt    Do not call the ChatGPT API.
+Print the raw Markov result instead. (optional)

 ```

 # Signing up for a ChatGPT-4 API key